browserengineering/book/book/preface.md

 [^yours-ours]: This book assumes that you will be building a web browser along the way while reading it.
-However, it does present nearly all the code---inlined into the book--for a working browser for every chapter.
+However, it does present nearly all the code---inlined into the book---for a working browser for every chapter.
 So most of the time, the book uses the term "our browser", which refers to the conceptual browser we (you and us, the authors) have built so far.
 In cases where the book is referring specifically